automotola/tm-web/static/pitch/md/pitchdeck 2 oktober.md

 - Our social eco-data network utilizes machine learning in processing, analyzing and visualizing data, to push the boundaries of environmental improvement.

 **Current state**
-- “We are leaving the pre-seed stage:
+- “We are leaving the pre-seed stage and entering the seed stage"
 Working on a prototype and developing proof of concept

 What we did to test the concept: